lorenzo-stoakes/janus/doc/sim.md

   'matched'.

-* It does not update the market state in any way, the bets are treated separately - absolutely no simulation whatsoever of the bets affect on the market.
+* It does not update the market state in any way, the bets are treated separately - absolutely no simulation whatsoever of the bets' effect on the market.

 * It uses non-virtualised unmatched volume.